Skip to main content

 Botox injections may be an effective treatment option for some people who want relief from their urinary incontinence issues.

-If you’re considering Botox injections, talk to your doctor to ensure it’s right for you.
 Be sure to ask them any questions or concerns you have about the risks, symptoms, or potential results before proceeding.
-You should be able to have all the information you need to make an informed choice for your health and quality of life.
+You should have all the information you need to make an informed choice about your health and quality of life.